ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 <!--#/istutorial#-->

 Microservices are popular because they allow an enterprise to organize their development teams around the services they deliver.
-This tutorial walks you through the steps of creating infrastructure for a {{site.data.keyword.vpc_full}} (VPC) based micro-service architecture.
+This tutorial walks you through the steps of creating infrastructure for a {{site.data.keyword.vpc_full}} (VPC) based microservice architecture.
 In this architecture, VPCs are connected to each other using the {{site.data.keyword.tg_full}}.
-A set of shared micro-services is accessed through host names registered in the {{site.data.keyword.dns_full}}.
+A set of shared microservices is accessed through host names registered in the {{site.data.keyword.dns_full}}.
 Each VPC is managed by a separate team isolated by {{site.data.keyword.iamlong}}.
-Optionally a {{site.data.keyword.loadbalancer_full}} can be used to scale out the shared micro-service.
+Optionally a {{site.data.keyword.loadbalancer_full}} can be used to scale out the shared microservice.
 {: shortdesc}

 ## Objectives